Contribute when & how much you want – no scheduled deposit requirement1!

 When you open your plan, your trained Dealing Representative will work with you and assist you in applying for all government grants that are available to you.

-Going forward, we continue to collect and administer all grants that you are eligible to receive.
+Going forward, we continue to collect and administer all grants that your child is eligible to receive.